 This method of calibration is described more fully in Chapter 3.2, Calibration: Hardware.
-The method consists of radiating a coherent signal from a small bro ad-band antenna in the center of the subreflector.
+The method consists of radiating a coherent signal from a small broad-band antenna in the center of the subreflector.
 The signal will be generated in the manner outlined in 8.3.2 above with the round-trip measurement system incorporated.
-8.3.3.1 Development Work Combined with the development work described in 8.3.2., we hope to be able to demonstrate the transmission of a phase-stable tone at 100 GHz into a receiver by 7-99.
-If successful, we will focus on the design of an integrated photo-diode/ quasi-optical combination with the goal of achieving maximum frequency coverage ase described in Chapter 3.2, Calibration: Hardware.
+8.3.3.1 Development Work Combined with the development work described in 8.3.2., we hope to be able to demonstrate the transmission of a phase-stable tone at 100 GHz into a receiver by 1999-03.
+If successful, we will focus on the design of an integrated photo-diode/quasi-optical combination with the goal of achieving maximum frequency coverage.